thelfer/tfel/docs/web/install.md

 For example, we can use the following command to select the [Intel compilers suite](https://software.intel.com/en-us/c-compilers):

+#### Controlling the generation of the documentation

+Generation of the documentation can be controlled by the following options:

+- `enable-doxygen-doc`,which enable the generation of the doxygen documentation (disabled by default)
+- `disable-reference-doc`, which disable the reference documentation generation (enabled by default if `latex` of `pandoc` is found)
+- `disable-website`, which disables the generation of the `TFEL` website (enabled by default if `pandoc` is found)

 ~~~~ {#building-icpc .bash}
 $ CXX=icpc CC=icc FC=ifort F77=ifort cmake $srcdir -DCMAKE_BUILD_TYPE=Release -Dlocal-castem-header=ON -Denable-fortran=ON -Denable-aster=ON -DCMAKE_INSTALL_PREFIX=$prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~